arasharn/Data-Science-Deep-Learning-Machine-Learning-with-Python/Activities/Activity 6/README.md

 This folders contains two activities:
-  * percentile.py contains the code for percentile activity
+  * percentile.py: contains the code for percentile activity
+  * skew.py: contains the code for moments activity